Get help now Make a donation

 Our policy work

-Our policy work influences government so that people with mental health problems can get support and respect.
+We speak up to help change laws and rules, so people with mental health problems get support and respect.

 Inpatient care

-We asked young people to share their experiences of being treated in hospital for mental health problems.
+We asked young people to share what it's like to be in hospital for mental health problems.
 In this report, they share their views on how to fix the Mental Health Act and improve inpatient care.

 The Mental Health Policy Group